eclipse-threadx/rtos-docs/rtos-docs/threadx/chapter4.md

 This service deletes the specified block-memory pool.
 All threads suspended waiting for a memory block from this pool are resumed and given a **TX_DELETED** return status.

 > **Note:** *It is the application's responsibility to manage the memory area associated with the pool, which is available after this service completes.
-In addition, the application must prevent use of a deleted pool or its former memory blocks.*
+In addition, the application must prevent the use of a deleted pool or its former memory blocks.*

 ### Parameters